-This specification establishes the IANA JSON Web Signature and Encryption Algorithms registry for values of the JWS and JWE alg (algorithm), enc (encryption method), and int (integrity algorithm) header parameters.
-The registry records the algorithm name, the algorithm usage locations from the set alg, enc, and int, implementation requirements, and a reference to the specification that defines it.
+This specification establishes the IANA JSON Web Signature and Encryption Algorithms registry for values of the JWS and JWE alg (algorithm) and enc (encryption method) header parameters.
+The registry records the algorithm name, the algorithm usage locations from the set alg and enc, implementation requirements, and a reference to the specification that defines it.
 The same algorithm name may be registered multiple times, provided that the sets of usage locations are disjoint.
 The implementation requirements of an algorithm may be changed over time by the Designated Experts(s) as the cryptographic landscape evolves, for instance, to change the status of an algorithm to DEPRECATED, or to change the status of an algorithm from OPTIONAL to RECOMMENDED or REQUIRED.